jb297686/jb297686.github.io/_posts/2025-07-08-flower-search-engine.md

 For a production app we'd also want to query the florist's product database so our the app could provide users with current price and availability information for each of the search results.

 The early results we got with a couple of sample images were quite encouraging.
-The next step would be to use a large batch of test images and see test for accuracy by comparing the first search engine hit with the known flower category of each test image.
+The next step would be to use a large batch of test images and test for accuracy by comparing the first search engine hit with the known flower category of each test image.
 Here we only looked at cosine similarity, but it would be interesting to investigate other distance metrics, such as Euclidean distance, to see if search accuracy could be made even better.

 The first match by cosine similarity is in effect a class prediction.
 It would be interesting to compare accuracy of this against the baseline VGG prediction accuracy on the same dataset.